TERREMEMBER/znbase/docs/content/v2.0/deploy/kubernetes/oss/helm-chart.md

 ## Configure cluster

-Instead of using the default values in the Helm chart, you can also modify the configuration of the YugabyteDB cluster according to your requirements.
+Instead of using the default values in the Helm chart, you can also modify the configuration of the ZNbaseDB cluster according to your requirements.
 The following section shows the commands and tags that can be modified to achieve the desired configuration.

 ### CPU, memory, and replica count

-The default values for the Helm chart are in the `helm/yugabyte/values.yaml` file.
+The default values for the Helm chart are in the `helm/ZNbase/values.yaml` file.
 The most important ones are listed below.
 As noted in the Prerequisites section above, the defaults are set for a 3-node Kubernetes cluster, each node with 4 CPU cores and 15 GB RAM.

 ```
 persistentVolume: